11 June, 2012 | (01 hr)

 Human Capital, Talent Management, Human Resources, Learning, Strategy Executives – those responsible for implementing talent-related strategies at their organizations.

-Rainer Schultheis is vice president and managing director for The Conference Board in Europe, the Middle East, and India.
-His previous positions at The Conference Board include executive fellow for the European finance and economics councils; program director of the Asia-Pacifi c CFO Council, the...Full Bio
+Rainer Schultheis is Executive Vice President and Managing Director, International.
+His previous positions at The Conference Board include executive fellow for the European finance and economics councils; program director of the Asia-Pacifi c CFO Council, the Asia-Pacific Supply Chain Council, an...Full Bio